About CT State Tunxis

-Tunxis Community College was chartered by the State of Connecticut in 1969 to serve the Bristol-New Britain and Farmington Valley areas.
+CT State Tunxis (originally Tunxis Community College) was chartered by the State of Connecticut in 1969 to serve the Bristol-New Britain and Farmington Valley areas.
 It first opened for classes in October 1970 with 494 students; today approximately 7,000 full- and part-time students attend the College each semester enrolled in credit and continuing education classes.
-Yet Tunxis is still small enough to offer students individual attention.
+Yet CT State Tunxis is still small enough to offer students individual attention.
 Since the first graduation in 1972, more than 8,000 persons have received an associate’s degree or a certificate from the College.

-Tunxis Community College is licensed and accredited by the Connecticut Board of Governors for Higher Education and accredited by the New England Association of Schools and Colleges, Incorporated.
+CT State Tunxis is licensed and accredited by the Connecticut Board of Governors for Higher Education and accredited by the New England Commission of Higher Education.

 The College is authorized to award the Associate in Arts and Associate in Science degrees.
 College curricula are registered and approved by the Department of Higher Education of the State of Connecticut.
 All degrees and most certificate programs are approved for veterans educational assistance.